CUFE-Student-Guide/CUFE-Student-Guide.github.io/README.md

 # Attendance

 You must not be absent for more than **25% of lectures and tutorials, measured by their length in hours (not credit hours)**, otherwise you will be deprived/disallowed from sitting the final exam and get a FW (forced withdraw) in this course.
 [The attendance tool](https://chs-absence.vercel.app/) can help you determine how many times you can be absence.
 If you were absent for a medical reason and got deprived, you can present your excuse with official papers to the professor, and ask the professor if they will agree to allow you to attend the final exam.
 Do note this might not work with all professors, the professor normally has the right to refuse to deprive you, but it is up to the professor.
+Also you can do that in case you were mistakenly considered as absent, which happens rarely.

-**In no way can you remove the absence records for any reason, excuse or no excuse.
+**In no way can you remove the absence records for any reason, excuse or no excuse, even if it was by mistake.
 Any official excuse (from the Cairo University Students' Hospital) allows you to make up for any lost graded assignment or quiz, but won't remove the absence at all.**
+The above note is normally true with the exception that very rarely, the professor might sympathize with your case and ask the administration for permission to edit the absence records.

 # Lectures

-The one who gives it is called a doctor or professor, duh, but the important part is we have a wide variety of them, there are some with nice lectures that you can either enjoy or just don't feel like time has forzen, while there is the opposite, and there is the in-between.
+The one who gives it is called a doctor or professor, duh, but the important part is we have a wide variety of them, there are some with nice lectures that you can either enjoy or just don't feel like time has frozen, while there is the opposite, and there is the in-between.

 First lecture is always the less strict one, you will know their rules, here are some of them that some of them enforce and the others don't: